Granitosaurus/parsel-cli/recipes.md

 3619
 ```

+## Use --fetch to change urls

+The --fetch command can be used to quickly switch between urls:

 ## Using --browser/--browser-headless

 Parsel-cli allows using of browser client as a rendering backend.
 With these commands, parsel-cli instead of sending classic http requests, will fire up a real browser and go to the provided url and render it.

-Generally, this feature would be used for websites that cannot work without javascript.
+Generally, this feature would be used for websites that cannot work without javascript but it can be used as a way to test css/xpath selectors on live browser content.
+Launch parsel-cli with `--browser` flag, navigate your browser and parsel-cli will always execute selectors against current browser DOM.
-TODO

 ## Using --re capture groups